 Summer Karuizawa Shiraito Falls

-I spent just one night there, at the really reasonable Hotel Grandvert Kyukaruizawa, which is warm, spacious, and about three minutes’ walk from Karuizawa Station.
-Karuizawa is pretty spread out, so you might consider renting a car; your next best bet is using a combination of buses (which are easy to navigate, in English) and rental bicycles.
+I spent just one night there, at the reasonable Hotel Grandvert Kyukaruizawa.
+It’s warm, spacious, and about 3 minutes’ walk from Karuizawa Station.
+Karuizawa is pretty spread out, so you might consider renting a car.
+Otherwise, your next best bet is using a combination of buses (which are easy to navigate, in English) and rental bicycles.

 I took a bus from the station to Hoshino Onsen, a popular little spot about 25 minutes away.
-It’s all trees, wooden walkways, craft coffees and curries, with a hot spring, interesting bits of history and architecture (stone churches and whatnot), and the aforementioned wild bird forest, which also features the flying squirrels.
+It’s all trees, wooden walkways, craft coffees, and curries.
+Plus a hot spring, interesting bits of history and architecture (stone churches and whatnot), and the aforementioned wild bird forest, which also features the flying squirrels.
 Both types of critters can be seen on a guided walk, which, to my knowledge, can be booked on the spot.

-There is also a forest pond (called Kera Ike) that freezes into an ice skating rink in winter, and a neat little coffee shop on the water’s edge.
-I would aim to spend at least two nights in Karuizawa to give yourself enough time to explore the region, including Hoshino Onsen and the town itself, and pack comfortable walking shoes!
-There’s loads to explore.
+There is also a forest pond (called Kera Ike) that freezes into an ice-skating rink in winter, and a neat little coffee shop on the water’s edge.
+I would aim to spend at least two nights in Karuizawa to give yourself enough time to explore the region, including Hoshino Onsen and the town itself.
+And don’t forget to pack comfortable walking shoes!

 Read more about Karuizawa.

-Time from Tokyo to Karuizawa: 65–80 minutes on the Hokuriku Shinkansen
+Time from Tokyo to Karuizawa: 65 to 75 minutes on the Hokuriku Shinkansen

 Itoigawa, Niigata Prefecture